tabarra/txAdmin/dev_notes.md

 > Note: confirm with bubble
 > Don't forget to add a integrations doc page + to the readme
 > for menu and internal stuff to use token-based rest api: ok, just make sure to use the webpipe proxy
+> for resource permissions, use resource.* ace thing, which also works for exports

+> for ban things, bubble wants a generic thing that is not just for txadmin, so any resource could implement it
+> so its not exports.txadmin.xxxx, but some other generic thing that bubble would need to expose

 > querying user info: in-server monitor resource should set specific state keys (non-replicated), which get properly specified so other resources can also populate any 'generic' fields. thinking of kubernetes-style namespaces as java-style namespaces are disgusting (playerdata.cfx.re/firstjoin or so)
 > bans: some sort of generic event/provide-stuff api. generic event spec format is needed for a lot of things, i don't want 'xd another api no other resource uses', i just want all resources from X on to do things proper event-y way